Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2022/03/underground-entrepreneur.md

 For example, the period of oscillation of most rock instabilities is between 0.1 and 0.3 seconds, while for mountains like the Matterhorn they last more than two seconds, as Häusler discovered; he co-authored a study (see ETH News ) on the famous peak’s resonant frequencies.

+## Proven technology

 The technology itself is nothing new.
 Civil engineers use it to monitor structures such as bridges, high-rise buildings, dams or wind turbines.
 However, Häusler refined the method in his doctoral thesis so that it could be used for investigations in landslide zones and of rock instabilities.

-## Two strings to his bow

 In Preonzo in the canton of Ticino, where a rockfall thundered into the valley in 2012, Häusler used his method to discover that the instability comprised larger sections of the crack zone than had been assumed.
 On the Walkerschmatt, above the Matter Valley in Valais, the geophysicist used his method to map fractures that other geologists were unable to detect with field surveys.
 It was also used in the village of Brienz/Brinzauls in Graubünden, which not only stands on an unstable slope that is slipping downhill, but is also threatened by unstable rocks further uphill.